-The action will deliver the following results:
+The action will deliver the following outputs:

-- An implementation strategy digital infrastructure based on a white label which helps cities to implement a digital infrastructure which is adaptive for new digital technologies.
+- An implementation strategy for digital infrastructure based on a white label which helps cities to implement a digital infrastructure which is adaptive for new digital technologies.

 - A funding report of the investment which is necessary to implement a digital infrastructure based on the white label.

-- support on the coordination and steering,
+- support on the coordination and steering

-- marketing and communication,
+- marketing and communication

-- development budget of the digital framework and white label,
+- development budget of the digital framework and white label

-- Action leader, partners.
+- Action leader, partners